dswann101164/azure-noob-blog/posts/2025-10-28-azure-ai-collaboration-gap.md

 - Publish results

 **Afternoon: Code Development (GitHub Copilot + Claude Desktop)**
-- Quick scripting → GitHub Copilot in VS Code
+- Quick scripting â†’ GitHub Copilot in VS Code
-- Complex logic or full scripts → Claude Desktop for architecture
+- Complex logic or full scripts â†’ Claude Desktop for architecture
-- Testing and refinement → both tools as needed
+- Testing and refinement â†’ both tools as needed

 **End of Day: Documentation (Copilot for format, Claude for content)**
-- Meeting notes → Copilot in Teams
+- Meeting notes â†’ Copilot in Teams
-- Technical writeups → Claude Desktop for depth
+- Technical writeups â†’ Claude Desktop for depth
-- Executive summaries → Copilot in PowerPoint
+- Executive summaries â†’ Copilot in PowerPoint

 ## What This Enables: Knowledge Capture at Scale